ajn96/iSensor-SPI-Buffer/README.md

 * "Invisible" SPI pass-through to an iSensor IMU, including modules that implement register pages
 * iSensor-SPI-Buffer configuration registers and buffered data acquisition registers will be placed on unassigned IMU pages (Pages 253 - 255)
-* The data ready signal must be passed through by iSensor-SPI-Buffer firmware, with added phase delay to allow for any autonomous data acquisition

 ### Buffered Data Acquisition